JakubOliver/factory-creator/docs/source/user_docs/index.md

 Development setup, including documentation generation and Graphviz installation, is described in [Development setup](dev_docs.md).

-- Some GPUs are not compatible with PySide6 and WebGL redenring.
-In this case can be the GUI mode be started with `--no-browser` flag to use external browser buttons instead of embedded browser tabs.
-Or can be used this comamnd `QTWEBENGINE_CHROMIUM_FLAGS="--enable-webgl --ignore-gpu-blocklist --enable-unsafe-swiftshader --use-angle=swiftshader" ./main.py` which set WebGL computing with swiftshader which uses CPU for rendering instead of GPU.
+- Some GPUs are not compatible with PySide6 and WebGL rendering.
+In this case, the GUI mode can be started with the `--no-browser` flag to use external browser buttons instead of embedded browser tabs.
+Alternatively, use this command:
+  `QTWEBENGINE_CHROMIUM_FLAGS="--enable-webgl --ignore-gpu-blocklist --enable-unsafe-swiftshader --use-angle=swiftshader" ./main.py`
+  which enables WebGL computing with SwiftShader, which uses the CPU for rendering instead of GPU.

 ## Controls